 Permanent Decommissioning

-If a waste storage pond or other liquid storage structure is being decommissioned, the permittee must render the pond unusable and minimize the risk of leftover nutrients converting to mobile forms (e.g. ammonia to nitrate) which pose a risk to groundwater by implementing the following requirements:
+If a waste storage pond or other liquid storage structure is being decommissioned, the permittee must render the pond or other liquid storage structure unusable and minimize the risk of leftover nutrients converting to mobile forms (e.g. ammonia to nitrate) which pose a risk to groundwater by implementing the following requirements:

-Any manure, litter, feed, process wastewater, or other organic by-products contained in the structure must be removed and land applied in accordance with the Permittees yearly nutrient budgets or exported in accordance with special condition S4.O Manure Export.
+Any manure, litter, feed, process wastewater, or other organic by-products contained in the structure must be removed and land applied in accordance with the Permittee’s MPPP or exported in accordance with special condition S4.O Manure Export.

+Soils beneath decommissioned lagoons shall be tested for nitrates.
+All soil with > 45 ppm nitrate shall be removed and disposed of using approved methods.

-If converting the site to another use requires complete removal of the structure, high nutrient soils above grade must be land applied according to the Permittee’s yearly nutrient budgets (special condition S4.K.1 Annual Field-Specific Crop Nutrient Budget) or exported in accordance with special condition S4.O Manure Export.
+If converting the site to another use requires complete removal of the structure, high nutrient soils (45-PPM) above grade must be land applied according to the Permittee’s MPPP (special condition S4.K.1 Annual Field-Specific Crop Nutrient Budget) or exported in accordance with special condition S4.O Manure Export.

-If the pond has a synthetic liner, the liner must be removed and disposed of or recycled in a lawful manner.
-If the liner prevented nutrients from building up in the soils of the structure, special condition S4.C.4.b.ii above does not apply.
+If the pond or other liquid storage structure has a synthetic liner, the liner must be removed and disposed of or recycled in a lawful manner.
+If the liner prevented release of nutrients into soils beneath the pond or structure, special condition S4.C.4.b.ii above does not apply.

 After completion of special condition S4.C.4.b.i through S4.C.4.b.iii, any earthen structure must be filled with soil, made unable to contain liquid, or returned to grade matching the surrounding area.
-All exposed soil must be seeded with site appropriate plant species or site appropriate land management implemented to prevent erosion unless the Permittee is planning to build a structure on the site where the waste storage pond existed within 3 months of pond decommissioning.
+All exposed soil must be seeded with site appropriate plant species or site appropriate land management implemented to prevent erosion unless the Permittee is planning to build a structure on the site where the waste storage pond or other liquid storage structure existed within 3 months of pond decommissioning.

-Use as Irrigation Pond

-If a waste storage pond or other liquid storage structure will no longer be used to store manure, litter, process wastewater, or other organic by-products, and will be used as an irrigation pond the Permittee must remove all manure, litter, feed, process wastewater, or other organic by-products, and land apply the removed materials in accordance with their yearly field nutrient budgets or exported in accordance with special condition S4.O Manure Export.

 S4.D.
 Other Above and Below Ground Infrastructure

 The Permittee must operate and maintain infrastructure used on-site to prevent discharges due to physical failure of the infrastructure.